Livia Frege

-Virginia Livia Frege, née Gerhardt (13 June 1818, Gera – 22 August 1891, Abtnaundoft) was a German singer (soprano), Prima Donna of the Leipzig Stadttheater, arts patron and co-founder of the Leipzig Bach Society.
+Virginia Livia Frege, née Gerhardt (13 June 1818 – 22 August 1891) was a German singer (soprano), Prima Donna of the Leipzig Stadttheater, arts patron and co-founder of the Leipzig Bach Society.
 She was referred to as the "Queen of Leipzig's romantic song singing".
 Frege is best known for her performances of the works by Felix Mendelssohn Bartholdy.
 Her repertoire included songs by Heinrich Marschner, Franz Schubert, Robert Schumann and Mendelssohn.

 Early life and education

-Livia Gerhardt was a daughter of the businessman Johann Christian Gerhardt (1764–1839) and Anna Christiane Friederike Bartholomäi.
+Livia Gerhardt was born in Gera, a daughter of the businessman Johann Christian Gerhardt (1764–1839) and Anna Christiane Friederike Bartholomäi.
 She was trained as a soprano by Christian August Pohlenz in Leipzig.
 In 1834, she took lessons from the singer Wilhelmine Schröder-Devrient in Dresden in order to perfect her skills.